mahdiatubly/Full_DevOps_RoadMap/Git.md

         #The current branch will be on top of main branch
         $git rebase main

-- To get a specific commit from main branch:
+- To get a specific in a branch, first go to the branch that you want to transfer the commmit to it, then run the following command:

         $git cherry-pick 0953213565.....[the required commit SHA]